Alissa White-Gluz: Guest vocal work

 White-Gluz has recorded guest vocals for Blackguard's 2008 EP Another Round, as well as for Slaves on Dope's 2012 album Over the Influence.

 White-Gluz has worked with Kamelot on a number of occasions.
 In September and October 2012, she was a guest vocalist for Kamelot when they were the supporting act for Nightwish's North American tour.
 In February 2015, Kamelot announced that she would contribute guest vocals to their Haven album.

 At the Denver show on 28 September 2012, White-Gluz and Elize Ryd performed the Nightwish lead vocals live on stage with minimal preparation after Anette Olzon was taken ill.
 White-Gluz, Ryd and Tommy Karevik later joined Nightwish (now fronted by Floor Jansen) on stage again to sing the final song of the tour, "Last Ride of the Day", in Orlando on 14 October 2012.
 Arch Enemy, with White-Gluz as lead vocalist, joined Nightwish as a supporting act on their 2015 European tour.

 In February 2014, the Dutch symphonic metal band Delain announced that White-Gluz would be contributing guest vocals to their fourth studio album The Human Contradiction.
 White-Gluz made a second guest appearance with Delain in 2016 on "Hands of Gold", the opening track of their fifth studio album Moonbathers.

 In 2017, White-Gluz recorded guest vocals for Doyle Wolfgang von Frankenstein's band, DOYLE.
 She appears on the band's second album, DOYLE II, on the track "Kiss Me As We Die", providing background vocals.
 White-Gluz and Doyle Wolfgang von Frankenstein have been in a relationship since 2014.

 In 2018, White-Gluz recorded guest vocals for Angra's album Omni, which was released in February 2018.
 She appears on the third track "Black Widow's Web" alongside Brazilian singer Sandy.
-She also contributed to Dee Snider's album For The Love of Metal on the track Dead Hearts Love Thy Enemy and Kane Robert's/Alice Cooper's Beginning of the End.
+She also contributed to Dee Snider's album For The Love of Metal on the track "Dead Hearts Love Thy Enemy" and Kane Robert's/Alice Cooper's Beginning of the End.
 She provided guest vocals for Soilwork on the song "Stålfågel", which is part of their eleventh studio album Verkligheten.
 The album was released on 11 January 2019.

-White-Gluz recorded guests vocals for the American deathcore act, Carnifex on the song "No Light Shall Save Us", which is on the band's seventh studio album, World War X, which was released on 2 August 2019 through Nuclear Blast Records.
+White-Gluz recorded guest vocals for the American deathcore act, Carnifex, on the song "No Light Shall Save Us", which is on the band's seventh studio album, World War X. It was released on 2 August 2019 through Nuclear Blast Records.

-In 2019, White-Gluz appeared on the album Anesthetic by Mark Morton (Lamb of God) as a guest vocalist on the song "The Truth Is Dead" along with Randy Blythe (Lamb of God).
-The song was also released as a single in 2018.

-In June 2021, Powerwolf released a remix of their famous "Demons Are a Girl's Best Friend" with White-Gluz as the lead vocalist.

-In 2022, White-Gluz recorded guest vocals for the video game Metal: Hellsinger and published a song with Nita Strauss called "The Wolf You Feed".